iruzevic/make-whatever/README.md

 wp boilerplate --help
 ```

 The project uses PRS-4 autoloading and follows PSR-12 coding standards.
+Until the DevOps set up the staging site, all the features should be merged to `staging` branch.

 ### Environments